EnergyModelsX/EnergyModelsHeat.jl/docs/src/nodes/heatexchanger.md

   !!! tip "The function `scale_op_sp`"
       The function [``scale\_op\_sp(t_{inv}, t)``](@extref EnergyModelsBase.scale_op_sp) calculates the scaling factor between operational and strategic periods.
       It also takes into account potential operational scenarios and their probability as well as representative periods.

+- `constraints_ext_data`:\
+  This function is only called for specified data of the storage node, see above.

 The `constraints_flow_out` function is replaced with a new implementation for `HeatExchangers` nodes.